Thórsmörk – The fabled valley

 Food and water

-Always take plenty of water and food.
-You don’t want to find yourself running on an empty battery & out of energy when a walk takes longer than anticipated.
+Always take plenty of food and water when you go hiking in Thórsmörk.
+You don’t want to find yourself running on an empty battery & out of energy if the hike takes longer than anticipated.
 It’s better to carry it around for nothing than finding yourself in a dire situation without it.

 Clothing and shoes

-This handy interactive map shows several beautiful hiking spots around Thórsmörk.
-You can zoom in for more details, and click on the icons to reveal pictures of stunning views. 🙂
+The handy interactive map below shows several beautiful hiking spots around Thórsmörk.
+You can zoom in for more details, and click on the icons to reveal pictures of stunning views.

 The huts and campsites in Thórsmörk sell detailed maps with all the hiking routes.
 These maps are also outside on their buildings.